Electoral district: Voting without constituencies

 Not all democratic political systems use separate districts or other electoral subdivisions to conduct elections.
-Israel, for instance, conducts parliamentary elections as a single district.
-The 26 electoral districts in Italy and the 20 in the Netherlands have a role in the actual election, but no role whatsoever in the division of the seats.
+Members are not said to represent a sub-part of the electorate.
+Israel, for instance, conducts parliamentary elections as a single country-wide district.
+The 26 electoral districts in Italy and the 20 in the Netherlands have a role in the election, but no role whatsoever in the division of the seats.
 Ukraine elected half of the Verkhovna Rada (the Ukrainian Parliament) in this way in the elections in October 2012.